 10 Avocado Recipes For PCOS

-I love this sweet potato salad, because it could be a healthy lunch or a healthy snack!
-It’s a great idea to add one snack into your day to keep your meals balanced and your tummy full.
-But, that snack must be motivated, healthy, and filling.
+I love this sweet potato salad because it could be a healthy lunch or a healthy snack!
+It’s a great idea to add one snack to your day to keep your meals balanced and your tummy full.
+But, that snack must be motivating, healthy, and filling.
 Otherwise . . . you’ll be reaching for another snack in an hour.

 No bland food allowed in your house?
 No problem.
 This dish isn’t just packed with flavorful ingredients.
 It’s also spicy with kicks of chili lime and garlic!
 The recipe calls for vegan “chicken,” but you could totally use real chicken.
 Outside of that, you’ll need wraps, avocados, red peppers, coriander, cloves, lime, and chili powder.
 Yum!